Kapilbhaskar5060/yowsup/README.md

 ## WARNING

-It seems that recently yowsup gets detected during registration resulting in an instant ban for your number right after registering with the code you receive by sms/voice.
-I'd strongly recommend to not attempt registration through yowsup until I look further into this.
+It seems that recently rows up to get detected during registration resulting in an instant ban for your number right after registering with the code you receive by SMS/voice.
+I'd strongly recommend to not attempt registration through rows up until I look further into this.
 Follow the status of this [here](https://github.com/tgalal/yowsup/issues/2829).

 ---

-yowsup is a python library that enables building applications that can communicate with WhatsApp users.
+yo, sup is a python library that enables building applications that can communicate with WhatsApp users.
 The project started as the protocol engine behind [Wazapp for Meego](https://wiki.maemo.org/Wazapp) and [OpenWA for BB10](https://www.lowyat.net/2013/5896/try-this-openwhatsapp-for-blackberry-10/).
 Now as a standalone library it can be used to power any custom WhatsApp client.